Crafting a CV for New Zealand’s Job Market: Tips and Tricks

 Understanding Visa Requirements

-International applicants who are not citizens or permanent residents of New Zealand need to ensure they have the appropriate visa to work in the country.
+International applicants who are not citizens or permanent residents of New Zealand must ensure they have the appropriate visa to work there.
 It is important to research the visa requirements and ensure that the visa status is valid for the duration of the intended employment.
 Employers may require proof of visa status during the recruitment process, so it is important to have this information readily available.

 Highlighting International Experience

-International applicants bring a unique set of skills and experiences to the New Zealand job market.
+International applicants bring unique skills and experiences to the New Zealand job market.
 It is important to highlight any international experience, such as work or study abroad, in the CV.
 This can demonstrate adaptability, cultural awareness, and language skills.
-It is also important to highlight any transferable skills gained from international experience, such as problem-solving, communication, and teamwork.
+It is also important to highlight transferable skills gained from international experience, such as problem-solving, communication, and teamwork.

 Final Steps Before Applying